 Mechanics - Punctuation - Apostrophes

-(To be sure you need a possessive and not just a plural, say the word followed by "what."
-Example: I saw those girls.
-"Girls" what?
-Nothing.
-"Girls" is a plural.
-I saw those girls' gloves.
-"Girls" what?
-"Gloves" so "girls" is a possessive.)
+To be sure you need a possessive and not just a plural, say the word followed by "what."

-Instructions: Supply the apostrophes to make the possessives in the following sentences.
+Instructions: Supply the apostrophes and "s" ('s) to make the possessives in the following sentences.

 1. All the pupils seats were taken.